Michael18811380328/Michael18811380328.github.io/_posts/2019-04-08-jekyll-install.md

 Done installing documentation for bundler after 5 seconds 1 gem installed

-# 再次运行博客服务，但是报错：Could not find gem minima
+# run blogs again，but there are other bugs：Could not find gem minima
 daniels-mbp:blog seafile$ jekyll serve --watch /Library/Ruby/Gems/2.3.0/gems/bundler-2.0.1/lib/bundler/resolver.rb:287:in `block in verify_gemfile_dependencies_are_found!': Could not find gem 'minima (~> 2.0)' in any of the gem sources listed in your Gemfile.
 (Bundler::GemNotFound)
 	from /Library/Ruby/Gems/2.3.0/gems/bundler-2.0.1/lib/bundler/resolver.rb:255:in `each'